-BIOL 6A 6 Units Form and Function in the Biological World
+BIOL 6A Form and Function in the 6 Units Biological World

+(See general education pages for the requirement this course meets.)
 (Not open to students with credit in BIOL 6AH.)

 Prerequisite: CHEM 1A or 25 with a grade of C or better; or satisfactory score on the Chemistry Placement Exam.